FrancescoSaverioZuppichini/ViT/README.md

 ---------------------------------------------------------------
 ```

-I checked the number of parameters with others implementation and they are the same!
+I checked the parameters with other implementations and they are the same!

 # Conclusions

-In this article, we have seen how to implement ViT in a nice, scalable and customizable way.
+In this article, we have seen how to implement ViT in a nice, scalable, and customizable way.
 I hope it was useful.

 By the way, I am working on a **new computer vision library called [glasses](https://github.com/FrancescoSaverioZuppichini/glasses), check it out if you like**